 40 Trauma Healing Journal Prompts to Process Your Past

-Last Updated on November 26, 2023
+Last Updated on June 6, 2024

-The thing about trauma is that it creeps up in ways you don’t recognize at first.
 Between being trapped in constant fight-or-flight, confusion, and frustration, you may be asking yourself…

 “Where do I even start in my healing process?”

-40 Trauma Journal Prompts for Healing & Processing
+40 Trauma Healing Journal Prompts

 - In what ways have you stopped yourself from growing and healing?